Cyndi Lauper

 Cynthia Ann Stephanie Lauper (/ˈlɔːpər/ LAW-pər; born June 22, 1953) is an American singer, songwriter and actress.
-Known for her distinctive image, featuring a variety of hair colors and eccentric clothing, and for her powerful four-octave vocal range, Lauper has sold over 50 million records worldwide.
+Lauper is known for her distinctive image, which features eccentric clothing and a variety of hair colors.
+She is also known for her powerful four-octave vocal range.
+Lauper has been dubbed the "Queen of Quirky Pop".
+She has sold over 50 million records worldwide.
 She has also been celebrated for her humanitarian work, particularly as an advocate for LGBTQ rights in the United States.